bradcopenhaver/JS-ang-mealblog/README.md

 This app allows users to keep track of what they eat, when they eat it, and how many calories they ate.

+Users can enter text to describe the foods eaten, a number for the total calories consumed, and additional text for details of the meal.
+Each entry is saved with the date and time that the entry was made.
+Meals are displayed in the order they were recorded, and meals recorded on the same day of the week will be displayed with the same background color.

 ## Prerequisites